 Modify JVM Heap size - placed on the Deployment Manager or Standalone Server part.
 This script package modifies the size of the WebSphere Application Server JVM running WebSphere Portal in your deployment.

 Modify Datasource connection pool size - placed on the Deployment Manager or Standalone Server part.
 This script package modifies the size of the WebSphere Application Server datasource pool your deployment.

 To deploy a pattern:

 - Select a pattern to deploy, and then click the "Deploy in the cloud..." icon ().
 A prompt displays in which you can configure the deployment by setting the virtual system name, scheduling the deployment, and configuring each virtual machine.
-For the Portal OVA, the configuration consists of setting passwords and the cell and node names, determining whether to federate the node if it's the primary node, and enabling VNC.
+For the Web Experience Patterns, the configuration consists of setting passwords and the cell and node names, determining whether to federate the node if it's the primary node, and enabling VNC.

 - On the initial deployment window (see figure 9), specify a name for this deployment.
 Select a Cloud Group on which to deploy the pattern, and then click the "Configure virtual parts" link to provide the missing configuration details for the portal pattern, on a per-part basis.

 3. As you click each part in the virtual system description window, a resulting window displays to set the required parameters for each part (see an example in figure 10).
 This include setting machine sizes, required passwords, node and cell identities.